Click here to Skip to main content

 }

-Further, I have enabled HTTP GET & POST interaction for this application by modifying Web.config file.
-I am processing the returned XML response using the UI javascript.
+Further, I have enabled HTTP GET and POST interaction for this application by modifying the Web.config file.
+I am processing the returned XML response using the UI JavaScript.
 However, if we do not want to do this and wish to enable session and authentication-authorization for this application, there is a workaround.
-We will need to create proxy classes using wsdl.exe or using Visual Studio using Web Reference approach.
-We write aspx pages which consume our web service using the proxy classes created above.
-These aspx pages collect simple parameters and return xml response from and to our ajax enabled UI interface.
+We will need to create proxy classes using wsdl.exe or using Visual Studio using the Web Reference approach.
+We will write ASPX pages which consume our Web Service using the proxy classes created above.
+These ASPX pages collect simple parameters and return the XML response from and to our AJAX enabled UI interface.

-Proxy class makes our life very simple as it takes care of generating the correct SOAP message and sending it over HTTP.
-It also takes care of converting the response message to corresponding .Net data types.
+The proxy class makes our life very simple as it takes care of generating the correct SOAP messages and sending them over HTTP.
+It also takes care of converting the response message to the corresponding .NET data types.

 Links